-Patricia Oliart is Lecturer in Spanish, Portuguese and Latin American Studies.
-She graduated in Sociology at the Pontificia Universidad Católica del Perú.
-Her Masters degree is in Latin American Studies at the University of Texas at Austin, she holds a PhD in Human Geography at Newcastle University.
+Lecturer and Head of Spanish, Portuguese and Latin American Studies.
+I graduated in Sociology at the Pontificia Universidad Católica del Perú.
+My Masters degree is in Latin American Studies at the University of Texas at Austin, and I hold a PhD in Human Geography at Newcastle University.

-Since 2009 she is co-director of the ¡Vamos!
+Since 2009 I am co-director of the ¡Vamos!
 Festival in the North East of England.

 Past and current research interests also include racist and anti-racist discourses in state building processes in Post colonial Latin America, contemporary cultural life among rural Andean migrants in Latin American and European cities, (language, music, landscape changes and migrations).
 Arts and politics in contemporary Latin America.
-Her current research aims to integrate the analysis of cultural production (mainly music and photography) with social change, performance studies and youth studies.
-She is looking at explicit reactions in music and the visual arts to transformations brought to Latin America in the context of the neoliberal reforms.
-She is interested in the connections between a dissident global cultural movement, and dissident local traditions as they are articulated by the artists she studies. http://artsintheamericastoday.org
+My current research aims to integrate the analysis of cultural production (mainly music and photography) with social change, performance studies and youth studies.
+I am interested in the reactions in music and the visual arts to transformations brought to Latin America in the context of the neoliberal reforms.

 Sarah Bennison, AHRC funded PhD in Iberian and Latin American Studies, working on water rituals in the Peruvian Highlands